 If there’s one improvement I’d like to see Chase make, it would be to add a grocery bonus category.
-That being said, with a wide variety of bonus categories across the Ultimate Rewards cards and the Hyatt Card, pretty much anyone can find a way get their hands on Hyatt points.
+That being said, with a wide variety of bonus categories across the Ultimate Rewards cards and the World of Hyatt Credit Card, pretty much anyone can find a way get their hands on Hyatt points.

 If you open a combination of these cards, you’ll be well on your way to earning the points necessary for some great Hyatt stays across the globe.

 What cards do you use to earn Hyatt points?